Adding pedals is a lot of fun.

 Other notable users include Tim Mahoney of 311 and Peter Holmstrom, both of whom used an envelop filter in the early 2000s.
 And this is all just to name a few and to present some tangible examples.

-It's fair to say that the pedal is well-suited for a lot of different genres and rock sub-genres, especially when you consider the diversity of the groups I've just mentioned.
+It's fair to say that the pedal is well-suited for a lot of different styles and rock sub-genres, especially when you consider the diversity of the groups I've just mentioned.

 As far as skill level goes, I'd recommend it more to intermediate and advanced players.